DirkKuhn/lightning_hydra_optuna_pruning_example/README.md

 # Deep-learning example for OptunaPruningSweeper

-This example is adapted from https://github.com/optuna/optuna-examples/blob/main/pytorch/pytorch_lightning_simple.py.
+This example is adapted from an [official optuna example](https://github.com/optuna/optuna-examples/blob/main/pytorch/pytorch_lightning_simple.py).
 It shows how more complicated experiments can be configured with [hydra](https://hydra.cc/) or [hydra-zen](https://mit-ll-responsible-ai.github.io/hydra-zen/).
 [Pytorch-Lightning](https://lightning.ai/docs/pytorch/stable/) is used to avoid boilerplate for